isomerpages/govtech-gobusiness-main/_start-a-business/3e-apply-for-grants.md

 ## Apply for grants

-Here are 3 criteria to qualify for funding:
+**Here are 3 criteria to qualify for funding:**

 - Business owner is Singaporean/PR
 - Company is based in Singapore
 - Company has a minimum of 30% local shareholding

-For the full list of grants available for new businesses, click [here](/run-and-grow/grants/){:target="_blank"}.
+For the full list of grants available for new businesses, click [here](/run-and-grow/grants/).